 Alicja Zmysłowska: I did the most workshops in Belgium, England, and Denmark.
 I do think that interest in art-focused dog photography is growing, and I’m getting invitations to more and more countries for it.

 nPhoto: From your personal observations, what’s the parity in this kind of photography?
 Do men or women work in this field more often?

 Alicja Zmysłowska: More women occupy this field, definitely.

 nPhoto: Can you give us three pieces of advice for aspiring photographers who would like to start their own adventure with photographing animals?
 The first piece of advice is on me, sign up for your workshops!

 Alicja Zmysłowska: Thanks for recommending my workshops!
 I do advise attending them for anyone who would like to grow in this genre.
-The biggest piece of advice from me: to take enjoyment from it, not to discourage oneself - and to keep trying, until we get what we want to achieve.
+The biggest piece of advice from me: to take enjoyment from it, not to discourage oneself – and to keep trying until we get what we want to achieve.

 Interviewer: Monika Szałajko

-Interested in getting your own pet photography business moving with print?
+Are you interested in getting your own pet photography business moving with print?
 You won’t get far without professional product samples.

-Find dozens of inspirations, quotes and product ideas all in the world of pet photography in an e-book guide we’ve created just for you - and find out why product samples are important.
+Find dozens of inspirations, quotes, and product ideas all in the world of pet photography in an e-book guide we’ve created just for you - and find out why product samples are important.